-- may gain or lose as a result of a decision to which he contributes, (a) - may reasonably appear to have a personal or financial interest which (b) could affect his ability to be impartial, or - has a close personal interest in a decision. (c)
+- (a) may gain or lose as a result of a decision to which he contributes, - (b) may reasonably appear to have a personal or financial interest which could affect his ability to be impartial, or - (c) has a close personal interest in a decision.

-A boat is fetching a mark when she is in a position to pass to Fetching windward of it and leave it on the required side without changing tack.
+Fetching A boat is fetching a mark when she is in a position to pass to windward of it and leave it on the required side without changing tack.